-2.3 Basic Prescriptions for a Theory of Polarization
+2.3 Basic prescriptions for a theory of polarization

-For both induced and spontaneous polarization, we have emphasized the role of adiabatic currents in order to arrive at a microscopic theory of \boldsymbol{P} , which by construction must be an intensive bulk property, insensitive to the boundaries.
+For both induced and spontaneous polarization, we have emphasized the role of adiabatic currents in order to arrive at a microscopic theory of \mathbf{P} , which by construction must be an intensive bulk property, insensitive to the boundaries.
 The root of this theory is in (11), whose form we simplify by introducing a parameter λ having the meaning of a dimensionless adiabatic time: λ varies continuously from zero (corresponding to the initial system) to 1 (corresponding to the final system).
 Then we can write (11) as

-$$\Delta \boldsymbol{P} = \int_0^1 \mathrm{d}\lambda \; \frac{\mathrm{d}\boldsymbol{P}}{\mathrm{d}\lambda} \,. \tag{12}$$
+$$\Delta \mathbf{P} = \int_0^1 d\lambda \, \frac{d\mathbf{P}}{d\lambda}.\tag{12}$$

 In general, "initial" and "final" refer to the state of the system before and after the application of some slow sublattice displacements, strains, electric fields, etc. The key feature exploited here is that $d\mathbf{P}/d\lambda$ is a well-defined bulk vector property.
 We notice, however, that an important condition for (12) to hold is that the system remain insulating for all intermediate values of λ , since the transient current is otherwise not uniquely defined.
-Note that for access to the response properties of (6)-(9), no integration is needed; the physical quantity of interest coincides by definition with $d\mathbf{P}/d\lambda$ evaluated at an appropriate λ .
+Note that for access to the response properties of (6-9), no integration is needed; the physical quantity of interest coincides by definition with $d\mathbf{P}/d\lambda$ evaluated at an appropriate λ .

-In order to focus the discussion onto the spontaneous polarization of a FE, we now let λ scale the sublattice displacements (the lengths of the arrows in Fig. 4) leading from a centrosymmetric reference structure ($\lambda = 0$) to the spontaneously polarized structure ($\lambda = 1$).
-Then the spontaneous polarization may be written [17]
+In order to specialize the discussion to the spontaneous polarization of a FE, we now let λ scale the sublattice displacements (the lengths of the arrows in Fig. 4) leading from a centrosymmetric reference structure (λ =0) to the spontaneously polarized structure (λ =1).
+Then the spontaneous polarization may be written [9]

-$$\boldsymbol{P}{\text{eff}} = \int{0}^{1} \mathrm{d}\lambda \, \frac{\mathrm{d}\boldsymbol{P}}{\mathrm{d}\lambda} \qquad (\lambda = 0 : \text{centrosymmetric reference}) \,. \tag{13}$$
+$$\mathbf{P}{\text{eff}} = \int{0}^{1} d\lambda \, \frac{d\mathbf{P}}{d\lambda} \qquad (\lambda = 0 : \text{centrosymmetric reference}). \tag{13}$$

-For later reference, note that this is the "effective" and not the "formal" definition of polarization as given later in (20) and discussed in the later parts of Sect.
+For later reference, note that this is the "effective" and not the "formal" definition of polarization as given later in (20) and discussed in the later parts of Sec.
 3.

 The current-carrying particles are electrons and nuclei; while the quantum nature of the former is essential, the latter can be safely dealt with as classical point charges, whose current contributions to (11) and to (12) are trivial.
-We focus then mostly on the electronic term in the currents and in P, although it has to be kept in mind that the overall charge neutrality of the condensed system is essential.
+We focus then mostly on the electronic term in the currents and in \mathbf{P} , although it has to be kept in mind that the overall charge neutrality of the condensed system is essential.
 Furthermore, from now on we limit ourselves to a zero-temperature framework, thus ruling out the phenomenon of pyroelectricity.

 We refer, once more, to Fig. 2, where the quantum nature of the electrons is fully accounted for.
-As explained above, in order to obtain P via (11), one needs the adiabatic electronic current that flows through the crystal while the perturbation is switched on.
-Within a quantum-mechanical description of the electronic system, currents are closely related to the phase of the wavefunction

-(for instance, if the wavefunction is real, the current vanishes everywhere).
+As explained above, in order to obtain \mathbf{P} via (11), one needs the adiabatic electronic current which flows through the crystal while the perturbation is switched on.
+Within a quantum-mechanical description of the electronic system, currents are closely related to the phase of the wavefunction (for instance, if the wavefunction is real, the current vanishes everywhere).
 But only the modulus of the wavefunction has been used in drawing the charge distribution of Fig. 2; any phase information has been obliterated, so that the value of P cannot be retrieved.
 Interestingly, this argument is in agreement with the general concept, strongly emphasized above, that the periodic polarization charge inside the material has nothing to do with the value of macroscopic polarization.